 Moreover, cyber attackers threaten the world's leading companies.
-For example, Expeditors, known as one of the logistics giants of the world, has been trying to cope with a profoundly serious cyber attack since February 2022.
+For example, Expeditors, known as one of the logistics giants in the world, has been trying to cope with a profoundly serious cyber attack since February 2022.
 The Seattle-based company officially acknowledged the attack but did not confirm whether it was a ransomware event.
-The company states that the cyberattack has significantly affected some of its operating systems and its operations continue to slow its operations worldwide.
+The company states that the cyberattack has significantly affected some of its operating systems and its operations continue to slow worldwide.
 The logistics company, which generated $10.1 billion in revenue last year alone, says it shut down most operating systems globally after noticing the cyberattack.

 If data breaches and ransomware attacks cannot be prevented, the supply chain suffers financially.
-Designing cybersecurity protocols to be implemented prevents threats such as ransomware attacks and reduces the risk of increase in operational costs.
+Designing cybersecurity protocols to be implemented prevents threats such as ransomware attacks, and reduces the risk of increase in operational costs.

 Another difficulty in security is considered to be the increased risk of operational interruptions.
-Recognizing security vulnerabilities and concentrating on privileged task automation is essential for the continuity of the operation to prevent potential dangers of unauthorized access to the supply chain.
+Recognizing security vulnerabilities and concentrating on privileged task automation is essential for the continuity of the operation and to prevent the potential dangers of unauthorized access to the supply chain.
 Experts reveal that the majority of the security vulnerabilities are caused by general purpose computers used in the organization and connecting to internal networks from outside.
-The Privileged Access Management (PAM) approach against such dangers is one of the leading measures to be taken against operational interruptions caused by cybersecurity in the logistics sector.
+The Privileged Access Management (PAM) approach against such dangers is one of the leading measures to be taken against operational interruptions caused by cyber attacks in the logistics sector.

 One of the security vulnerabilities in the industry is the use of applications with hard-coded credentials.
-The incorporation of commercial off-the-shelf (COTS) equipment into the logistics industry along with the IoT can lead to an increase in the number of users with hard-coded credentials, thus leading to remote malicious use of the system.
+The incorporation of commercial off-the-shelf (COTS) equipment into the logistics industry along with IoT can lead to an increase in the number of users with hard-coded credentials, thus leading to remote malicious use of the system.